FSS/PPS 05.10 - Emergency Operations of Campus

 Sr. Reviewer: Associate Vice President for Facilities

-The purpose of this PPS is to designate key personnel and those other personnel critical and essential to supporting of vital university functions during emergency periods.
+The purpose of this PPS is to designate key personnel and other personnel critical and essential to supporting vital university functions during emergency periods.

-It is also the purpose of this PPS to set forth the procedure to be followed by Facilities Department personnel during impending or ongoing emergency closing situations, weather extremes, utility emergencies and other campus crises.
+It is also the purpose of this PPS to set forth the procedures to be followed by Facilities Department personnel during impending or ongoing emergency closing situations, weather extremes, utility emergencies, and other campus crises.

-The vice president for Finance and Support Services (VPFSS), the associate vice president for Finance and Support Services Planning, and the associate vice president for Facilities are considered key personnel in the Finance and Support Services Division.
+The vice president for Finance and Support Services (VPFSS), the associate vice president (AVP) for Finance and Support Services Planning, and the AVP for Facilities are considered key personnel in the Finance and Support Services Division.

-The associate vice president for Financial Services, director of Transportation Services, director of Grounds Operations, director of Facilities Management, director of Facilities Operations, director of Utilities Operations, director of Custodial Operations, or their appointees are designated as critical staff positions in severe weather conditions.
+The AVP for Financial Services, director of Transportation Services, director of Grounds Operations, director of Facilities Management, director of Facilities Operations, director of Utilities Operations, or their appointees are designated as critical staff positions in severe weather conditions.

-The AVP for Facilities, when apprised by the University Police Department (UPD) of the impending weather or emergency situation, will notify Facilities personnel in critical positions to report to their job stations.
+The AVP for Facilities, when apprised by the University Police Department (UPD) of an impending weather or emergency situation, will notify Facilities personnel in critical positions to report to their job stations.

 Critical staff personnel will assemble the necessary crews and equipment for the weather or emergency situation.